dinespoulsen/RPS/README.md

 How to use the applicaton
 -----

-To run the program start a local server by writing rackup in the terminal and the app.rb file from the project directory will be executed.
+To run the program start a local server by writing ruby app.rb in terminal and the app.rb file from the project directory will be executed.

 * Login by adding your name and start the game.
 * Select either rock, paper or scissors.